browserengineering/book/book/embeds.md

     return headers, body
 ```

-Now let's define a method that decodes a response body that we know is an image
+Now define a method that decodes a response body that we know is an image
 (even if we don't know its format).^[Interestingly, to make it work for our toy
 browser we don't need to consult `content-type`.
 That's because Pillow already
 auto-detects the image format by peeking at the first few bytes of the binary